mdhugge/election_analysis/README.md

 - County with the largest number of votes

-An 'if' statement was used to determine the county with the largest turnover.
+An ' if ' statement was used to determine the county with the largest turnover.

 ```
 for county_name in county_votes: